Project Veritas: History

-In September 2021, the headquarters of Project Veritas in Marmaroneck, New York, was destroyed by Hurricane Ida.
+In September 2021, Project Veritas's headquarters in Marmaroneck, New York, was destroyed by Hurricane Ida.
 Later that month, the organization announced that it had been scammed out of $165,000 in what appeared to be a business email compromise attack.
 Attackers monitoring O'Keefe's email communications with his attorneys succeeded in interjecting an email from a similar-looking account into a conversation about an invoice payment, and the organization transferred funds to an account operated by the scammers.

 O'Keefe was removed from his leadership position at Project Veritas on February 20, 2023, amid allegations of financial malfeasance and poor management of staff.
-The board charged that O'Keefe had used funds for a variety of personal expenses, including $14,000 for a charter flight related to fixing his boat and $150,000 for "black cars."
-The staff concerns were communicated to the board in an 11 page memo describing O'Keefe as a "power-drunk tyrant."
+The board charged that O'Keefe had used funds for a variety of personal expenses, including $14,000 for a charter flight related to fixing his boat and $150,000 for "black cars".
+The staff concerns were communicated to the board in a memo calling O'Keefe a "power-drunk tyrant".
+According to an unreleased internal audit, O'Keefe also directed Project Veritas employees to book a $12,000 helicopter flight from New York to Southwest Harbor, spent $208,980 on black car travel and $2,500 on DJ equipment and was abusive towards Project Veritas employees.
+O'Keefe also allegedly spent donor money on a romantic relationship with Alexandra Rose, a California real estate agent and star of the Netflix reality series Selling the OC.

+Project Veritas subsequently sued O'Keefe and two others, alleging that they had created a competing organization, O'Keefe Media Group, while still employees, approaching PV's donors and using company funds for this purpose.
+O'Keefe was also alleged to have improperly spent company funds on himself.

+In 2023, after six employees sued Project Veritas for underpayment, it settled for $270,000.
+At the same time, Project Veritas settled a former employee's sexual harassment suit alleging a "highly sexualized" workplace with "rampant" drug use.

+In September 2023, Project Veritas suspended all operations after laying off most of its employees.

+Hannah Giles, who had been appointed CEO replacing O'Keefe in June 2023, resigned in December that same year.
+Upon resigning, she wrote, "I stepped into an unsalvageable mess – one wrought with strong evidence of past illegality and past financial improprieties."
+She added, "Once such evidence was discovered, I brought the information to the appropriate law enforcement agencies."

 Methods

 Project Veritas uses deceptive techniques, including recording people without their knowledge and misrepresenting their employees' identities and purposes.
-It hires former U.S. and British military and intelligence agents to train its employees, who are often referred to as "agents" or "operatives" in internal documents.
-Internal memos show that Project Veritas clears these activities with its legal team to stay within the boundaries of the law, which The New York Times says is a sign of Project Veritas' interest in "using tactics that test the boundaries of legality and are outside of mainstream reporting techniques."
-Rolling Stone called Project Veritas' reporting practices "dubious" with their reporters actively manipulating their targets into the reactions.
+It hires former U.S. and British military and intelligence agents to train its employees, who are often called "agents" or "operatives" in internal documents.
+Internal memos show that Project Veritas clears these activities with its legal team to stay within the boundaries of the law, which The New York Times says is a sign of its interest in "using tactics that test the boundaries of legality and are outside of mainstream reporting techniques".
+Rolling Stone called Project Veritas's reporting practices "dubious", with their reporters actively manipulating their targets.